stevejay/middleengine-website/src/posts/2020-08-23-a-performance-testing-gotcha-with-the-canvas-web-api.md

 ---
 layout: post
 title: "A performance testing gotcha with the Canvas Web API"
-summary: A gotcha that you might come across when trying to test the performance of methods of the Canvas API.
+summary: A gotcha that you might come across when trying to test the performance of the Canvas API.
 date: 2020-08-23
 author:
   name: Steve Johns